The Polaris ATV Experience Overview

-On top of safe operation, you will also learn basic mechanic skills to keep your ATV running on the trail and get hands on practice with techniques to get your ATV unstuck from any mud situation.
-This is 60+ miles of ATV travel from one beautiful location to the next all while stopping at vistas, natural landmarks and teachable moments.
+On top of safe operation, you will also learn basic mechanic skills to keep your ATV running on the trail and get hands-on practice with techniques to get through various terrain and conquering obstacles.
+This is 50+ miles of ATV travel from one beautiful location to the next all while stopping at vistas, natural landmarks and teachable moments.
 Trails will generally be easy to intermediate in difficulty and include a mixture of technical features, wide open sections and lots of mud.
 We invite you to come enjoy an ATV experience through the back-woods terrain of the Summit Bechtel Reserve.

-Registered Boy Scouts, Varsity Scouts and Venturers who are at least 14 years old; and their registered leaders. *Minimum weight of 115 lbs.
+Registered Scouts BSA and Venturers who are at least 14 years old; and their registered leaders. *Minimum weight of 115 lbs.
 See the program guide for additional restrictions and information.